Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Separation of Concerns:** UI, data handling, and AI integrations are separated into distinct components and modules.
 - **Integration Points:** Clear boundaries between frontend, backend, and AI services.
 - **Feedback Loops:** Real-time notifications and visual cues (Sonner) for user actions, always positioned for unobstructed access.
-- **Placeholder Handling:** Voice notes are currently simulated and, when created via the EntriesList microphone button, are persisted to Firestore and displayed like manual entries.
-Full voice-to-text and real audio handling will be implemented in future phases.
+- **Voice Note Handling:** Voice notes are now fully transcribed using OpenAI and saved to Firestore as real entries.

 ## Component Relationships